What is Lift-and-Shift or Rehosting?

 The process was completed in under 24 hours, transitioning operations seamlessly to a VMware environment.
 Post-migration, MRP processing times dropped from 15 minutes to less than a minute, allowing employees to focus on business-critical tasks.

-Lift and shift migration gave EIS Wire & Cable newfound confidence in their system’s reliability while freeing up their budget for legacy hardware maintenance.
+Lift-and-shift migration gave EIS Wire & Cable newfound confidence in their system’s reliability while freeing up their budget for legacy hardware maintenance.

-Why Choose Lift and Shift Migration with Stromasys!
+Why Choose Lift-and-Shift Migration with Stromasys!

 Stromasys is a one-of-a-kind emulation solution provider that makes legacy modernization look simple.
-With over 7,000 successful installations, our list of happy customers is endless.
+With over 7000 successful installations, our list of happy customers is endless.

-Whether in the cloud or physically, it emulates SPARC, PA-RISC, VAX, PDP & AlphaServers.
+Whether in the cloud or physically, it emulates SPARC, PA-RISC, VAX, PDP and AlphaServers.
 In other words, enterprises get the best of both worlds, keeping their legacy applications alive and removing outdated hardware at the same time.

-Your legacy application may be functional.
-Your hardware isn’t.
+Your legacy application may be functional: your hardware isn’t.
 Charon lets your team focus on what matters while leaving IT complexity behind.